 What types of therapy are most effective for children with ADHD?

-Behavioral therapy, CBT, occupational therapy, and play therapy are among the most effective therapies for ADHD in children.
-The right mix depends on the child’s symptoms and age.
+Behavioral therapy, CBT, occupational therapy, play therapy, and speech therapy are highly effective.
+The best combination depends on a child’s age and symptoms.

-What are the different types and presentations of ADHD?
+What are the different types of ADHD and how do they affect therapy choices?

 Can ADHD symptoms be successfully managed with therapy?